Trend infos

 Initially, you can try a plunger.
 However, if the blockage returns, it may indicate a deeper issue.

-Repeated blocked drains are one of the most frustrating common plumbing problems UK homeowners report.
+Repeated blocked drains are one of the most frustrating plumbing issues homeowners report.

 Low water pressure makes showers weak and taps slow.
 Therefore, it quickly becomes annoying.

-This issue is one of the most searched common plumbing problems UK online.
+This issue is one of the most searched plumbing problems in the UK.

 Possible causes include -